EL-BID/VIAsegura/README.md

 ## License

-The distribution of this software is according with the following [license](https://github.com/EL-BID/VIAsegura/blob/main/LICENSE.md)
+The distribution of this software is according to the following [license](https://github.com/EL-BID/VIAsegura/blob/main/LICENSE.md)